wbamberg/hiking/index.md

 ### Mount Price ###

 This is the mountain on the other side of Garibaldi Lake from Panorama Ridge.
 Pluses: great views of the lake and surrounding mountains.
 Minuses: hiking up from the trailhead to Garibaldi Lake is boring and v crowded.
-Very long, but (I think) not too difficult.
+Long, but (I think) not too difficult.

 [http://www.trailpeak.com/trail-Mount-Price-Garibaldi-near-Squamish-BC-6858](http://www.trailpeak.com/trail-Mount-Price-Garibaldi-near-Squamish-BC-6858)<br/>
 [http://www.livetrails.com/trails/Mount-Price-968.html](http://www.livetrails.com/trails/Mount-Price-968.html)